CSCI-3398/ps3/README.md

 ```
 Add, commit, and push `get_basics.Praat` to your ps3 repository.

 2. Write a script called `get_formants.Praat` that calculates the average duration of vowels and consonants in each wave file.
+(Hint: this will require also looking at the `TextGrid` files, of course.)
 Write out the results to a text file in the following format, with one file per line and one space between each value:

 ```
 <filename> <mean-vowel-duration> <mean-consonant-duration>